CDCgov/phdi/containers/record-linkage/description.md

 Docker version 20.10.21, build baeda1f
 ```

-2. Start the service by running `docker compose up --build`
+2. Navigate to the `containers/record-linkage` folder and start the service by running `docker compose up --build`

 Congratulations the FHIR Converter should now be running on `localhost:8080`!